Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 When we used the 3 Christmas gift rule, we also gave our kids one gift from Santa every year.

-This gift would typically come from your kids’ Christmas wishlists and can certainly be a bigger purchase without being extravagant.
+This gift would typically comes from your kids’ Christmas wishlists and can certainly be a bigger purchase without being extravagant.

 3 Christmas gift rule tags